 Return shredded chicken back to the crockpot and continue to cook until you are ready to serve.

 How To Serve Tortilla Soup

 This soup is a full meal by itself!
-Delicious, warm and filling.
+Delicious, warm, and filling.
 A fresh lime wedge allows your diners the option to squeeze some fresh, tangy juice into their soup.
-Fresh cilantro and some crumbled tortilla chips make for great topping as does a dollop of sour cream.
+Fresh cilantro and some crumbled tortilla chips make for a great topping as does a dollop of sour cream.

 A favorite accompaniment for this soup is toasted tortilla strips.
-Just cut some tortillas into strips, stray with a little olive oil and toast for a great soup-side treat.
-A crusty heel of bread is also makes for a wonderful side kick.
+Just cut some tortillas into strips, stray with a little olive oil, and toast for a great soup-side treat.
+A crusty heel of bread also makes for a wonderful sidekick.